awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 | EU \(Paris\) | eu\-west\-3 | December 18, 2017 |
 | South America \(São Paulo\) | sa\-east\-1 | December 11, 2015 |

-If a region is not listed in the previous table, then that region does not yet provide service last accessed data\.
+If a Region is not listed in the previous table, then that Region does not yet provide service last accessed data\.